 The new EU General Data Protection Regulation (GDPR) applies to all companies that process the data of any European individual and makes it much easier for individuals and regulatory bodies to take action against businesses that breach new data laws.

-Q: I have a small business holding data for no more than 200-300 clients - do I need insurance?
+Q: I have a small business holding data for no more than 200-300 clients - do I need cyber insurance?

 A: As long as you are holding your clients’ data on file or operate using the internet or computers you are exposed and you should consider taking out a cyber insurance policy.
 Most modern businesses are at risk of cyber-crime.